milladgit/phoenix/README.md

 # Phoenix
-Software-based power collection tool for NVIDIA and Intel architectures.
+Power collection tool for NVIDIA and Intel architectures.